gregtour/blog-posts/article1.md

 With that in mind, we will sort of gloss over what the fundamental mechanics of the 'Duck' language are at the atomic level.
 Instead, we will explore what the essence is.
 We want to discover the intention of the language itself.
 If we can get into the mind, the feng shui or the essential attitudes of the programming language, that would be enough.
 Still, programming languages are systems that we use to express ideas.
-And for any manner ofcommunication to be useful, we need to have some common ground.
+And for any manner of communication to be useful, we need to have some common ground.